 Table ES-2 provides a summary of impacts and mitigation measures for the Project, which are fully analyzed and discussed in Chapters 5 through 30 of this Final EIR/EIS.
 Within each of these chapters, as shown in Table ES-2, the impacts are listed numerically and sequentially.
 An impact statement precedes the discussion of each impact and provides a summary of the impact topic.
-Cumulative impacts are described in detail in Chapter 31, Cumulative Impacts, and are not summarized in Table ES-2.

 Mitigation measures are proposed, where feasible, to avoid, minimize, rectify, reduce, or compensate for significant and potentially significant impacts of the alternatives, in accordance with Section 15126.4 of the CEQA Guidelines and NEPA (40 C.F.R. §§ 1502.14, 1502.16, 1508.8) and accompany each impact discussion.
-Under NEPA, an EIS must identify relevant, reasonable mitigation measures that are not already included in the proposed action or alternatives to the proposed action that could avoid, minimize, rectify, reduce, eliminate, or compensate for the project's adverse environmental effects, but it is not required to adopt mitigation measures (40 C.F.R. § 1508.20).
+Under NEPA, an EIS must identify relevant, reasonable mitigation measures that are not already included in the proposed action or alternatives to the proposed action that could avoid, minimize, rectify, reduce, eliminate, or compensate for the project's adverse environmental effects (40 C.F.R. § 1508.20).
 Mitigation measures are presented for each resource to avoid, minimize, rectify, reduce, eliminate, or compensate for adverse environmental effects of Alternatives 1 through 3 as compared to the No Project Alternative.
 Similar to the impact descriptions, mitigation measures are listed numerically and sequentially throughout each chapter.
 The numbering system provides a mechanism for tracking unique impacts and mitigation measures by resource area, using an acronym for each resource (e.g., Groundwater is shortened to GW; Vegetation and Wetlands to VEG).
 The impacts are identified, for example, as "Impact VEG-1" and the mitigation measures as "Mitigation Measure VEG-1.1" and "Mitigation Measure VEG-1.2."